Lego minifigure: Light up light-sabers

 Other variations of the standard minifigure produced for Star Wars sets included the light-up light-saber (L.U.L.S.) minifigures.
 These figures were released as a part of the more expensive Star Wars Episode III sets in 2005.
 These figures look like standard minifigures, but to facilitate internal electronics, their parts cannot be removed; the only exception to this is the headgear, the left hand and arm, and each of the legs from the hips.
 When the head is pressed down, an LED illuminates the light-saber blade.
 These figures rely on battery power for their special feature.
 The batteries last three hours and are not intended to be replaced, although replacement is possible.

 Many fans, especially children, were amenable to this innovation.
 Others however, particularly adult collectors, found these figures contentious, considering them to be an unwelcome gimmick.
 The fact that in two cases unique characters were produced solely as L.U.L. minifigs, with no standard version available to collectors, was also an unpopular decision.
 Following the initial release of these figures Lego announced no more were to be produced, due to their unpopularity and more expensive production.
-One set, the 7261 Clone Turbo Tank, which featured an L.U.L. version of Jedi Knight Mace Windu, was even reissued with a standard version of the minifig and an extra Clone Trooper figure to make up the cost of the set.
+One set, the "7261 Clone Turbo Tank", which featured an L.U.L. version of Mace Windu, was even reissued with a standard version of the minifig and an extra Clone Trooper figure to make up the cost of the set.

-There was also at least one high end City themed set (a Police Station/HQ) that included a police officer with a light up 'torch'.
-Another L.U.L.S. minfig in police uniform appeared without the 'saber' part of the light saber and a yellow LED in the 'handle' of the light saber, reusing the L.U.L.S. design outside the Star-wars setting as an effective 'torch'.
-He appeared in a high end City set based on a standard and well selling City Police HQ design.
+There was also at least one high end City themed set ("Police HQ") that included a police officer with a light up 'torch'.
+Another L.U.L.S. minfig in police uniform appeared without the 'saber' part of the light saber and a yellow LED in the 'handle' of the light saber, reusing the L.U.L.S. design outside the Star Wars setting as an effective 'torch'.
+He appeared in a high end City set based on a standard and well selling City "Police HQ" design.
 A complaint about the set was that the L.U.L.S. minifig was contained in a 'try me' compartment of the box allowing customers (and excited children) to wear down his battery while he was still on the shelf.
 The set was discontinued after a year with a separate identical design but with 3 extra normal minifgs replacing the L.U.L.S. minfig.